-7. Pairing with Alexa or Google Home
+8. Pairing with Alexa or Google Home

-In case you want to use Amazon Alexa or Google Home, make sure this is enabled on the Settings - Protocols page of the Pairot device (see chapter 4).
+In case you want to use Amazon Alexa or Google Home, make sure this is enabled on the Settings - Protocols menu of the Pairot app or on the Pairot device (see chapter 4 or 6).